 She hopes that the Lakshmi Devi and Devraj Sharma Chair will make it possible to recruit a physician, scientist, or physician-scientist with the strong research and teaching skills that can attract more funding to do more research, create opportunities to explore other areas in obstetrics and gynecology, gain greater prestige for JABSOM and ultimately improve women’s healthcare.

 “I am 80 now.
 I have no regrets.
-I have a wonderful life.
-And I’ll share a story of how my mother influenced me.
+I have a wonderful life, and I’ll share a story of how my mother influenced me.
 When I finished my medical school, I came home.
 My mother was sitting there casually and said, ‘You know you are very fortunate,’ and I agreed.
-And she said, ‘You know you have loving parents.
+She said, ‘You know you have loving parents.
 Your mom and dad always loved you.
-You always had love, always had food to eat.
-You always had a place to sleep, and then you also had the opportunity to get an education.
-Just remember someone up there is watching you use those blessings.
+You always had love, and you always had food to eat.
+You always had a place to sleep, and you also had the opportunity to get an education.
+Just remember someone up there is watching you use these blessings.
 Don’t forget that.’
-And I never have.”
+I never have.”

 —Dr. Santosh Sharma